02 Dec

 Clarification of 1 Peter 3:18-22 and Noah’s Reference[i]

 Difficult to Understand References Peter's writings include references and details from the ancient world that may be challenging for modern readers.
 However, the core message is clear.
-Using Noah’s story, Peter illustrates how the wicked world in Noah’s time parallels the decadent surroundings in Asia Minor.
+Using Noah’s story, Peter illustrates how the wicked world in Noah’s time parallels the decadent surroundings in the metropolises of Asia Minor.
 Noah’s life work and household of faith provided a doorway for anyone to enter the ark, which offered passage through the impending flood.
 Peter, writing under divine inspiration, needs to be read with respect, and historical context can help clarify mysterious references

 (Footnotes [i] [ii])